cubiczx/TaxDown-senior-backend-challenge/docs/DOCKER.md

 TODO: we should read more about `nodemon` package configurations and add some fine-tuning, e.g. exclude `/docs` folder from hot-reload flow, etc.

+Important note: hot-reload will not work when .env settings are updated.
+Env changes require full container reinitialization.

-Evidently enough, in productions mode we have to rebuild containers to get recent code changes reflected.
+Evidently enough, in production mode we have to rebuild containers to get recent code changes reflected.

 ## Running tests